YSOVAR/PAIRITEL/README.txt

 - click through the frames to see if a sub file looks weird.
 - There will be some unsubtracted stars in many images, because they were not in the master stars list.

+IF THIS SCRIPT CRASHES: The script can crash if not enough good psf stars are given for a particular image.
+This is because iraf refuses to process psf stars which are too close to an image edge.
+So if that happens, look at that image in ds9, overlay the psfstars.reg file, add some more psf stars, and save the psfstars.reg file again, using decimal coordinates.
+If there are no more suitable psf stars to be found in the image, add the image file name to "bad_exposures" as described in step 8.
+Then run Step 8 and Step 12 again.
+(Not the steps inbetween.
+I mean, you could, but it's unneccessary.
+And you'd have to define the masterstars.reg file again, which is some manual work.)

 Step 13